Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models

-The flexibility and generalizability of our digital twin-based machine perception which leverages a foundation model becomes much more evident when we disentangle (open-loop planning framework) the robustness of embodied intelligence.
+The flexibility and generalizability of our DT-based machine perception, which leverages a foundation model, becomes much more evident when we disentangle (open-loop planning framework) the robustness of embodied intelligence.
 In the open-loop planning framework, our method outperforms the baseline methods under the ideal environment and varied environments.
 The limited flexibility of the two baseline methods can be attributed to several factors.
 The effectiveness of the depth thresholding technique is primarily limited by two main factors: (a) the black color absorbs infrared light, which interferes with depth estimation, and (b) the tilted pegboard makes it harder to threshold the depths between the board and the block.
 The YOLO model struggled primarily due to the out-of-domain predictions, as the black/red block and tilted pegboard were not included in the training set.
 As a result, the YOLO model either fails to detect the object or predicts inaccurate segmentation.

-\paragraph{Ablation Studies} Additionally, we perform ablation studies in the varied environment, to explore the effectiveness of each component and design choices in the system.
+\paragraph{Ablation Studies} Additionally, we perform ablation studies in varied environments to explore the effectiveness of each component and design choices.
 We replace ICP with FoundationPose (FP) for YOLO for the black/red blocks environment and for Depth thresholding in the tilted pegboard environment.
 We use the same setting for varied environments.
-Results in Table~\ref{tab:peg} show that, although the detection failure cannot be addressed, FoundationPose alleviates the pose estimation error caused by inaccurate segmentation prediction with visual input.
+Results in Table~\ref{tab:peg} show that, although the detection failure cannot be addressed, FoundationPose alleviates the pose estimation error caused by inaccurate segmentation with visual input.